The Six Secrets to a Successful Product

 If you’re nervous about outsourcing development, look around your office and then go home and look at the devices in almost every room:

-• Almost all Dell Computers are built by huge Original Design Manufacturers in China, Taiwan, and South Korea.
+Almost all Dell Computers are built by huge Original Design Manufacturers in China, Taiwan, South Korea, and Southeast Asia.

-• Most of the software you use was built using contract development shops on behalf of major brands.
+Most of the software you use was at least partly built using contract development shops on behalf of major brands.

 2. Embrace the market and let it lead you